Announcing the Release of Searching for Legislative Accountability, the Report of the 2015 Strategic Issues Panel

-The 2015 DU Strategic Issues Program (SIP) will examine the issue of legislative accountability in Colorado, Congress and other states.
+The 2015 DU Strategic Issues Panel examined the issue of legislative accountability in Colorado, Congress and other states.
 The topic is a timely one, echoing public dissatisfaction with legislative gridlock and Congressional inaction and reflecting a widespread desire for more effective legislative bodies.
-While all eyes tend to be on Congress—what they are or are not accomplishing, and whether partisan bickering will lead to more government shutdowns—the question of accountability also applies equally well to state legislatures across the country.
+While all eyes tend to be on Congress—what they are or are not accomplishing, and whether partisan bickering will lead to more government shutdowns—the question of accountability applies equally well to state legislatures across the country.

 In an era when polarized politics often leads to legislative gridlock and political finger pointing, how do citizens judge the effectiveness of their state and national legislatures?
-Are there standards to which legislative bodies should be held?
 Is it possible for voters to assess their elected representatives in terms of the overall effectiveness of the legislative body, rather than on the individual’s personal charm, charisma or political party alone?

 Other Panel Topics